heimrichhannot/contao-advanced-member-bundle/README.md

 # Contao Advanced Member Bundle

-This bundle enhances the contao member entity.
+This bundle enhances the contao member entity with additional fields and functions.
+All features are optional and must be activated or explicitly used, so just pick the functionality you need.

 ## Features

 - option to add a member alias
+- option to add additional member fields
 - Lock member login command

 ## Usage